 When productions naturally veer off schedule, make sure to keep multiple versions of the schedule on-hand.
 Don’t just alter one master schedule.

 In whatever software you use, it’s as easy as saving multiple drafts.
-If the production gets lagged, you can reference old shooting schedules and identify where need to make gains.
+If the production gets lagged, you can reference old production calendars and identify where need to make gains.

 In StudioBinder, it’s easy to make alterations to existing schedules on the fly and save them as new printable documents.